theleoborges/lambdajam-2014-om-talk/README.md

     Have a look at `src/cljs/om_lambdajam/core.cljs`.
 It contains the main app code.
 At the end of the file you'll find a comment block with the REPL commands used during the talk.
 Type these in the REPL or come up with some other examples that interact with the live app.

     Feel free to start the REPL in an environment like Emacs over nREPL.
-That way you can evaluate forms straight from your buffer with no copying/pasting.
+That way you can evaluate forms straight from your editor with no copying/pasting.